stharrison1/jumpstart-ADA/lesson0socialjustice/breakingdownidentity.md

 ##Assignment: Breaking Down Identity

 ###List as many of your own identity categories as you can: (e.g. race, class, gender, age, religion, education, family structure, etc)
-* Race = I consider myself Guatemalan from Mayan descent.
+* Race = I consider myself Guatemalan from Mayan and Spaniard decent.
 So I guess that makes me multi-racial.
 * Ethnicity = I'm Latina.
 I grew up in a Spanish speaking home and learned English at school.
 * Class = I grew up in the lower-class with a single mother trying to make ends meet.
 I became a Teacher and consider myself lower middle class.
 * Gender = Female